-814 AP Studio Art Credit: 1.0 JMW - TOLMAN ----- --------------- ------------- --------------
+809 AP Studio Art Credit: 1.0 JMW - TOLMAN ------------------- ------------- --------------

 Prerequisite: Successful completion of Arts Methods, 2D 3D Design or Drawing or permission of the instructor.
+Students are required to meet AP exam requirements

 This course is offered to students who are interested in developing a portfolio aligned with the College Board AP syllabus with the goal of presenting for college placement.
 Students will work either 2 dimensionally or 3 dimensionally to develop an individual language for visual communication as well as a more focused understanding of specific methods and materials in the visual arts.
 Students will complete at least two major projects per quarter culminating in a portfolio of work demonstrating their personal artistic vision.
 Students with an interest in a career in the visual arts are strongly encouraged to enroll.